alymaquiling/docker-cicd-monitoring/README.md

+# Reverse Proxy and Monitoring for CI/CD pipeline

-# CI/CD pipeline with Docker Compose
+# Built and deployed with Docker Compose

 Runs containers for Traefik, Jenkins, Nexus Repository, Gogs (self-hosted Git service) and PostgreSQL (dependency for Gogs)

-To deploy containers locally, run `./start.sh`
+To deploy containers locally, run `docker-compose up -d` in the root folder.

+Note: This has only been tested on Windows, with Ubuntu 20.04 on WSL2

 ## Screenshots